 Mucoepidermoid carcinoma (MEC) is the most common malignant salivary gland tumor.
 The peak age of incidence is in the fourth and sixth decades of life [1].
 Its clinical behavior varies from asymptomatic swelling to rapidly growing mass with invasion to the surrounding structures [2].
 MEC is composed of epidermoid cells, mucus cells, intermediate cells and clear cells [2,3].
-Participation cells of myoepithelial in MEC tumorigenesis of is still elusive.
-Controversial results have been reported by immunohistochemistry and ultrastructural studies [4].
+Participation cells in myoepithelial tumorigenesis MEC of is still Controversial results have been reported by immunohistochemistry and ultrastructural studies [4].